ciscodocs/ltrent-2008-clemea25/docs/lab4_route_traffic.md

 !!! info
     Before proceeding to the **next lab**, it is essential to **<font color="red">deactivate</font>** the centralized policy configured in the current exercise. **Deactivating** the policy ensures that no unintended traffic steering or service chaining configurations remain active, which could interfere with subsequent lab tasks.
-Once the centralized policy is successfully deactivated and confirmed, delete the service chain parcel **Sydney-Branch-Service-Attachment** in **Sydney-Branch** WAN-Edge service profile **APAC-Sydney-Branch-Service-VPN**.
+Once the centralized policy is successfully deactivated and confirmed, delete the service chain parcel **Singapore-Branch-Service-Attachment** in **Singapore-Branch** WAN-Edge service profile **APAC-Singapore-Branch-Service-VPN**.
 Now we can confidently move forward to the next lab.
 This step is critical to maintain a clean and controlled environment for the upcoming configurations and scenarios.